Article Translations: (Spanish)

 Observation.
 If the rounding of the back isn't likely to cause any problems, kyphosis may not need any treatment.
 Kids will have routine checkups to make sure the rounding doesn't start causing problems.
 Most cases will stop progressing when kids are done growing.

 Back brace.
-This brace is like a jacket that can be worn under clothes.
-It won't straighten the curve, but will keep it from getting worse.
-Some kids wear the brace only at night, and others wear it for 18–20 hours a day.
-The brace is usually worn until a child stops growing.
+Your provider may recommend a brace.
+It's like a jacket that can be worn under clothes.
+It may not straighten the curve, but will keep it from getting worse.

 Physical therapy.
 Exercises that strengthen the muscles in the back and core to support the spine better can sometimes help.